ofanan/Distributed_SFC_migration/README.md

 Omnet++'s code files (.cc, .h, .msg)  are found in ./src.
 The locations of vehicles along the simulated trace are found in ./res/pos_files.
-POA (Point Of Access) files.
+POA (Point Of Access) files detail the location of each vehicle along the trace.
-The result files are written to ./res.
-The traces should be found in the directory ../traces/.
+The directory ./ contains Omnet++'s configuration files (.ini), running scripts, and the results .comoh files.

-#### Source files
+.comoh files are files that detail the communication overhead along the trace.